 We Stand By Same-Sex Parents And Couples Looking To Adopt

 Illinois permits adoptions by same-sex partners.
-Attorneys Susan Butler, Kelly Giraudo and Tamara Meister have represented same-sex couples in adoptions, and welcome the opportunity to do so.
+Our attorneys have represented same-sex couples in adoptions, and welcome the opportunity to do so.

 These couples may work with an agency to acquire their child, one of the parties may have given birth via sperm donation, or a surrogate may have carried the child for the couple.
 Even if one partner is the biological parent or was the egg or sperm donor of the child, the other (adopting) parent must legally establish parentage rights to the child.

-Attorneys Susan Butler, Kelly Giraudo and Tamara Meister are experienced attorneys in this area of the law and invite new clients to contact them.
+Our attorneys are highly experienced in this area of the law and invite new clients to contact them.